La Tania

 January 2008 - 2 more Fixed Cameras on Geneva Route:

 Another 2 fixed cameras are in place on the Geneva run - between the end of Lake Annecy and Ugine (the village before getting to Albertville) in the direction heading to La Tania.
 There are signs warning you of them, see above so no excuses - I set both off in April 2008 around 1am - trying to get back the Ski Lodge for last orders.
-So far hire car company has not been in touch... (they usually bill your credit card plus an admin fee).
+The hire car company did not get in touch though (they usually bill your credit card plus an admin fee).

 2 fixed cameras on Grenoble (town) route: